Skip to content

 Randi decided to use his expertise as a magician to expose and debunk these claims, and to educate the public about the methods and tricks used by frauds.
 He also encouraged critical thinking and scientific inquiry as the best tools to evaluate extraordinary claims.

 Randi founded the Committee for Sceptical Inquiry (CSI) and the James Randi Educational Foundation (JREF), two organizations dedicated to promoting scepticism and rationality.
-He also wrote several books on magic, scepticism, and the history of deception, such as The Truth About Uri Geller, Flim-Flam!, The Faith Healers, and An Encyclopedia of Claims, Frauds, and Hoaxes of the Occult and Supernatural.
+He also wrote several books on magic, scepticism, and the history of deception, such as The Truth About Uri Geller, Flim-Flam!, The Faith Healers, and An Encyclopaedia of Claims, Frauds, and Hoaxes of the Occult and Supernatural.

 One of Randi’s most famous endeavours was the One Million Dollar Paranormal Challenge, which offered a prize of one million US dollars to anyone who could demonstrate evidence of any paranormal, supernatural, or occult power or event under test conditions agreed to by both parties.
 The challenge ran from 1964 to 2015, but no one ever won the prize.